Botanical Garden of Tver State University

 Botanical Garden of Tver State University — the northernmost botanical garden with an exhibition of steppe plants, only one of its kind in the Upper Volga.
-Located in Zavolzhsky Tver region, near the confluence of the Volga Tvertsa.
-It is valued as a site of historical, cultural and natural heritage besides being an archaeological monument.
+Located in Zavolzhsky Tver region in Russia, near the confluence of the Volga with Tvertsa.
+Besides being an archaeological monument, it is valued as a site of historical, cultural and natural heritage.

-The garden includes about 350 species of trees and shrubs.
-An impressive total of 2,000 herbs grow here.
+The garden includes about 350 species of trees and shrubs and over 2500 herbaceous plants.
+The garden is committed to preserving the botanical biodiversity of the Upper Volga region.
 One of the major attractions in the gardens is a pond dating back to the 18th century.

 Garden History

 Originally the garden belonged to Otroch monastery.
 It was located in Zavolzhsky Posad Tver.
 In 1879, the merchant guild I I. Bobrov was founded private garden.
 Trees (oak, larch), put in the time, preserved to this day.

 In 1898, the owner of the garden was the teacher of a secondary school science Tver and female school Maksimovic Leonid A. Kolakowski.
 At the garden (1.5 ha), he gathered an extensive collection of trees and shrubs, formed by the exposure of plant geography.
 The garden Kolakowski often conducts workshops with students of the school Maksimychka.
 Bequest Kolakowski (1930) garden was handed City Department of Education.

 Before 1938, was used as a child care Children's park, recreation and games.
 In 1938, the executive committee of the city council passed it Pedagogical Institute for Botanical Gardens.
 Organization engaged in botanical institutions Tver known botanist A.A.
 Lebedev and M.L.
 Nevsky.
 By 1941, laid the basic collections, landscaped area, made new planting.

 During the occupation, Kalinin garden suffered.
 His recovery began only in 1949 in accordance with the scheduled program M.L.
 Nevsky.
 Was landscaped area, laid new expositions, to complete your collection of plants, built a greenhouse and a building for employees.